cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 Otherwise, table locking for a `SELECT` query that contains a locking clause behaves as if the Global Deadlock Detector is deactivated.

 > **Note** The Global Deadlock Detector also affects the locking used by `DELETE` and `UPDATE` operations.
-By default, Greenplum Database acquires an `EXCLUSIVE` lock on tables for `DELETE` and `UPDATE` operations on heap tables.
+By default, Cloudberry Database acquires an `EXCLUSIVE` lock on tables for `DELETE` and `UPDATE` operations on heap tables.
 When the Global Deadlock Detector is enabled, the lock mode for `DELETE` and `UPDATE` operations on heap tables is `ROW EXCLUSIVE`.

 For more information on each row-level lock mode, refer to [Explicit Locking](https://www.postgresql.org/docs/12/explicit-locking.html) in the PostgreSQL documentation.